 4. Reuse Old Containers.
 You can reuse old plastic pots if you don't want to buy new pots.
 You can also use plastic bottles, jars and more.
 Just make sure they are waterproof and large enough for your plants.
 The container should have drainage holes in the bottom.

 5. DIY Plant Pots.
 You can make some DIY planters out of household items if the budget is super tight.
-You can easily turn old tires or milk jugs into stylish planters with just a bit of creativity and some basic supplies such as soil, seeds and paintbrushes.
+You can easily turn old tires or milk jugs into stylish planters with just a bit of creativity and some basic supplies.
+For example, soil, seeds and paintbrushes.

 When choosing a pot size, remember that more soil means more weight.
 So a bigger container could be difficult to move or reposition as needed.
-Not only can this become troublesome over time, but it can also lead to compaction in the soil, which prevents proper drainage and aeration of roots necessary for healthy growth.
+It becomes troublesome and leads to compaction in the soil over time.
+This prevents proper drainage and aeration of roots necessary for healthy growth.

-Additionally, more soil means increased watering needs from greater evaporation rates, which could require frequent visits to replenish moisture and nutrients lost in the process.
+Additionally, more soil means increased watering needs from greater evaporation rates.
+This may require frequent visits to replenish moisture and nutrients lost in the process.
 It is not ideal if you're looking for low maintenance care options.
-Additionally, some deep-rooted plants like trees are better suited to larger containers.
+Additionally, some deep-rooted plants are better suited to larger containers.
+For example, trees.